M20190649/GrabAI/README.md

 # GrabAI

 Grab organised the Grab AI for SEA Challenges in 2019, hosting 3 different AI challenges.
-This is my submission for the first challenge - Traffic Management.
+This is my submission for the first challenge - Traffic Management, which I completed over the past 3 weeks, spending my weekday nights after work and weekends on this project.

 I have included the final end-to-end jupyter notebook, initial notebooks for preprocessing, EDA, model creation, as well as short write ups for each sections, in case anyone is interested.